-For Vaginal and caesarean deliveries, the proportion allocated to the lowest resource split was 36% for public hospitals, and 46% for private hospitals.
-There was some variation among jurisdictions, with public hospital proportions ranging from 30% in the Northern Territory to 44% in Tasmania.
+For Adjacent AR-DRGs for Vaginal and caesarean deliveries, the standardised proportion allocated to the lowest resource split was 0.36% for public hospitals, and 0.48% for private hospitals.
+There was some variation among jurisdictions, with public hospital standardised proportions ranging from 0.29% in the Northern Territory to 0.44% in Tasmania.